littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 The language models used in Foundry Local are stored locally and can be managed dynamically.
 Specifically, in the cloud, the Azure AI Foundry Catalog contains all models and provides APIs to Foundry Local to list and download.
 It will first perform a query operation to obtain a list of information including model name, version, type, and configuration information, as well as a CDN address for download; and then perform a download of the model file and save it in the cache directory specified in the local storage space.

-Models in the cache are loaded into memory as needed, and when an AI chat operation or other type of AI request comes from the app, Foundry Local calls the ONNX Runtime to execute inference of the specified model and return the results.
+Models in the cache are loaded into memory as needed.
+And when an AI chat operation or other type of AI request comes from the app, Foundry Local calls the ONNX Runtime to execute inference of the specified model and return the results.

 ## APIs